 - Once you have the feel for casting and when to stop the reel spool decrease the spool tension in small increments and keep practicing.

-- Use heavier line when learning.
-Thirty to forty pound test will backlash less and will be easier to remove backlashes from when they do happen.
-When you’re skills improve you can begin stepping down to lighter weight fishing line.
+- Use heavier lines when learning.
+Thirty to forty-pound test will backlash less and will be easier to remove backlashes from when they do happen.
+When you’re skill level improves you can begin stepping down to the lighter-weight fishing line.